adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 title: Reproducible Builds at Eclipse Adoptium
 date: "2022-03-31T12:00:00+00:00"
 author: anleonar@redhat.com
-description: Eclipse Adoptium is working towards fully reproducible builds, this blogs explains why they are needed and the work ongoing to achieve them.
+description: Eclipse Adoptium is working towards fully reproducible builds, this blog explains why they are needed and the work ongoing to achieve them.
 tags:
   - Temurin